suryapandian/metrics/metrics.training.md

 - welcome to the 2h block booking on metrics
 - pretty broad list of topics we are going to cover
-- and we are going to dig into stuff deeply on some of the ends (depending on what i think is useful / what we have gotten questions for)
+- we are going to dig deeply into useful stuff (my pov / what peole have asked about) - shallow for concepts
-- ultimately; this stuff requires a bit of trial and error hope is that by learning about these concepts that you at least know what is possible and can figure it out from there
+- this stuff requires a bit of trial and error hope is that by learning about these concepts that you at least know what is possible and can figure it out from there
 - recording, watch later etc, and feel free to drop whenever - voluntary stuff - don't stay here if it's not useful - like 80 people signed up!?
 - url has slides with links, follow along there along